mhinz/vim-rfc/README.md

 ## Implementation

-This first time this plugin is used, it downloads an index file containing all existing RFC documents (~12M).
-That XML file is parsed and all RFC and STD entries get cached in `~/.vim-rfc.txt`.
+This first time this plugin is used, it takes a few seconds to download an index file containing all existing RFC documents (~12 MB).
+That XML file is parsed and all RFC and STD entries get stored in a cache file.

-The second time this plugin is used, the cachefile will be used right away.
+The second time this plugin is used, the cache file will be used right away.

 If you select an entry, it gets downloaded and immediately put into a new buffer.
-There is no temporary file created on the drive.
+There is no temporary file created on the disk.

+Default cache file locations:

+- `$XDG_CACHE_HOME/vim/vim-rfc.txt` for Vim
+- `$XDG_CACHE_HOME/nvim/vim-rfc.txt` for Nvim

+If `$XDG_CACHE_HOME` is not set, it defaults to `~/.cache`.

 ## Author and Feedback